Feeling Dread at Night: Why It Happens and What to Do Before Bed

 Why do I feel dread?

-Dread is the body's response to a felt sense that something is unresolved, uncertain, approaching, or emotionally unsafe.
-Unlike fear, which usually has a clear object, dread often feels vague and heavy — a background weight rather than a specific alarm.
+Dread can feel connected to something unresolved, uncertain, approaching, or emotionally difficult.
+Unlike fear, which may have a clear object, dread can feel vague and heavy, more like a background weight than a specific alarm.
 Research by Davis et al. (2010) describes the bed nucleus of the stria terminalis (BNST) as part of the extended amygdala system involved in sustained responses to uncertain or diffuse threat cues.[6]
-At night, that vague signal can become louder because the usual daytime distractions are gone.
+At night, that vague signal may become easier to notice because the usual daytime distractions are gone.

 Why dread can appear before bed